Better Things (TV series): Critical response

-The series received an overall score of 98% on Rotten Tomatoes and 88 on Metacritic.
+The series received an overall score of 98% on Rotten Tomatoes and 88% on Metacritic.

-The first season has a Metacritic score of 80 out of 100 based 31 reviews, indicating "generally favorable reviews".
-Rotten Tomatoes gave the first season a 95% "Certified Fresh" score with an average rating of 8.2 out of 10 based on 57 critic reviews, with the critical consensus "Pamela Adlon's Better Things abstains from traditional sitcom sendups and forges a path all its own – in this bawdy, often hilarious and bittersweet ode to the daily highs and lows of being a single mother."
+The first season has a Metacritic score of 80 out of 100 based 32 reviews.
+Rotten Tomatoes gave the first season a 95% score, with an average rating of 8.2 out of 10 based on 58 critic reviews, with the critical consensus "Pamela Adlon's Better Things abstains from traditional sitcom sendups and forges a path all its own – in this bawdy, often hilarious and bittersweet ode to the daily highs and lows of being a single mother."

-The second season has a Metacritic score of 96 out of 100 based on 13 reviews, indicating "universal acclaim".
-On Rotten Tomatoes, it has a 96% approval rating with an average rating of 9.2 out of 10 based on 26 reviews, with the critical consensus "Better Things' second season plays even more adroitly to its strengths, weaving confidently between stinging humor, caustic observation, and poignant drama."
+The second season has a Metacritic score of 96 out of 100 based on 13 reviews.
+On Rotten Tomatoes, it has a 96% approval rating with an average rating of 9.2 out of 10 based on 27 reviews, with the critical consensus "Better Things' second season plays even more adroitly to its strengths, weaving confidently between stinging humor, caustic observation, and poignant drama".
 In his review for Time, Daniel D'Addario wrote, "This is a huge leap forward for a show that was already quite strong.
 Adlon comes as close to a pure auteur as TV gets.
 That her story is one imbued with both sadness and light makes Better Things one of television's very best shows—in any genre."
 Better Things is ranked as the seventh best TV series of 2017, according to Metacritic's list which tallies "best of" lists from various major TV critics and publications.